hariprasad12994/rosetree/README.md

 ### Tree insertion operations
 Users can insert a new node in any of the three positions relative to the iterator passed as an argument.
-* Below the iterator, ie as first child of the node pointed by the iterator
+* Below the iterator, as first child of the node pointed by the iterator
-* Below the iterator, but as the last child of the node pointed by the iterator
+* Below the iterator, as the last child of the node pointed by the iterator
 * After the node pointed by the iteator

 Note that only a PreOrder Depth-First iterator can be used for referencing the